 - Congenital Myasthenic Syndrome (CMS): This condition causes generalized weakness of voluntary muscles and muscle fatigue involving all the muscles controlling mobility, eye movement, swallowing and breathing.

 Abnormalities of the Peripheral Nerve

-- Charcot-Marie-Tooth Disease: Charcot-Marie-Tooth Disease (CMT) is a genetic nerve disorder that affects your peripheral nerves.
-The condition is caused by a defect in the genes for proteins that is found in the structure and function of either the peripheral nerve axon or the myelin sheath.
-Patients with this condition often have muscle weakness and wasting as well as some loss of sensation in the feet, lower legs, hands and forearms and may involve foot deformities.
+- Charcot-Marie-Tooth Disease: Charcot-Marie-Tooth Disease (CMT) is a genetic nerve disorder that affects the peripheral nerves.
+The condition is caused by a defect in the genes of proteins that are found in the structure and function of either the peripheral nerve axon or the myelin sheath.
+Patients with this condition often have muscle weakness and wasting.
+They also may experience loss of sensation in the feet, lower legs, hands and forearms as well as foot deformities.

 Inflammatory myopathies are a group of muscle diseases that involve chronic muscle inflammation and muscle weakness.
-It is an autoimmune disorder in which the body's white blood cells are attacked by its own immune system.
+These are autoimmune disorders in which the body's white blood cells are attacked by its own immune system.
 Patients with inflammatory myopathies may have slow but progressive muscle weakness that begins in the proximal muscles.

 - Dermatomyositis: Dermatomyositis is characterized by reddish or purplish skin rashes, hard, painful calcium nodules under the skin, muscle pain and tenderness, and progressive weakness of the muscles of the hips, thighs, and upper arms, upper part of the back, shoulders and neck muscles.